Hermann Geiger: Biography

 Hermann Geiger was a world-renowned Gletscherpilot and one of the founders of the Swiss Air Rescue (Rega).
 He was the inventor of a landing technique for snow slopes to rescue climbers in distress.
 He led more than 600 daring rescues with his single-engine Piper PA-18 through the high mountains.

-In 1958, he played himself in semi-documentary Swiss feature film called SOS Glacier Pilot in 1959.
+In 1958, he played himself in a semi-documentary Swiss feature film called SOS Glacier Pilot in 1959.

 Geiger was also a member of the Segelfluggruppe Winterthur.

-On 26, August 1966, he was flying with a student at the Sion airport when they collided with a glider.
+On 26 August 1966, he was flying with a student at the Sion airport when they collided with a glider.
 Geiger died from injuries as a result of the accident.
 A few days later, many people attended his funeral.